-The first one is to notify the kennel club about the unwanted mating and ask for an expert opinion and permission to raise a litter.
+The first one is to notify the kennel club about the undesired mating and ask for an expert opinion and permission to raise a litter.
 The second option is to make an appointment at a vet clinic and ask for a planned abortion of the fetuses.

 If the abortion is performed by using estrogen hormone medications, it is highly recommended to breed the female in the next heat in order to regulate the hormonal balance in the body and prevent the risk of inflammation of the uterus called pyometra.

 In order to prevent the future occurrence of unplanned mating, breeders who own a large number of dogs, including males and females, are recommended always to keep the females in heat separated from the rest of the dogs in the kennel.
 This way, we prevent the unwanted mating of young immature bitches, and at same time we prevent the possible accidental mating of close relatives (ie. inbreeding.)